-This topic will be devoted to a discussion of two key challenges for China in the coming decades.
-Needless to say, many challenges face China, but the two key ones are:
+This session will be devoted to a discussion of the key challenges facing China in the coming decades.
+Needless to say, China faces many challenges ahead, including the huge continuing environmental challenge.
+But in keeping with the main themes of the present course, the two key challenges we identify to be addressed in this lecture are: